tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you don’t roll to recharge any powers during a quick rest (because you choose not to, none need recharging, or you have none), each recovery you spend to heal during that rest heals you the maximum amount for your recovery dice.

 **Quirk:** Slothful.

 ---

+#### Talons of Envy

+1/Day

+When an ally successfully recharges a spell, you gain a daily use of that spell until your next full heal-up, using your normal casting ability score for that spell.

+**Quirk:** Envious of friends and enemies.

+---